How to Sign a Sympathy Card

 Try to keep things short, but avoid using anything like “Sincerely” as this can come across as too distant and formal.

-If you knew them well then you can consider using their name when you sign the card.
+Also consider your relationship to the recipient and deceased.
+When you sign the card consider using their name if you knew them well.
 This can add personalisation to the card, making it seem more genuine and sincere.

 Also, including a more personal sentiment and perhaps the word “love” would be appropriate, depending on the relationship you had with the deceased.
-Some of these sentiments would be a good starting point for closing your sympathy card:
+For closing your sympathy card the following sentiments would be a good starting point:

 • With love